rust-lang/rfcs/text/0000-default-field-values.md

 or worse unsound.
 This is however no different than carelessly adding `#[derive(Default)]`.

-The feature *can* be stabilized *without* the privacy changes, turning the above snippet into invalid code, in order to expedite the acceptance of this change, leaving us to revisit this question at a later time once we get further real world experience, particularly regarding questions around allowing the use of this syntax with types that have *no* default fields, including for ZST, as well
+**The feature *can* be stabilized *without* the privacy changes, turning the above snippet into invalid code, in order to expedite the acceptance of this change**, leaving us to revisit this question at a later time once we get further real world experience, particularly regarding questions around allowing the use of this syntax with types that have *no* default fields, including for ZST, as well